 - Slim, space-saving design fits neatly in tight spots like shelves, cabinets, and closets.

-- Continuous calcium chloride absorption helps remove moisture effectively over time.
+- Continuous calcium chloride absorption helps remove moisture over time.

-- Leakproof moisture-locking paper reduces the risk of spills even if the box is tipped over.
+- Moisture-locking paper helps reduce the risk of spills if the box is disturbed.

 Cons: